partykit/partykit/docs/reference.md

 } satisfies PartyKitServer;
 ```

 **_onConnect_**: This function `onConnect` will be called whenever a new client (usually a browser, but it can be any device that can make WebSocket connections) connects to your project.
-The `ws` argument is a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) object that you can use to send and recieve messages to/from the client.
+The `connection` argument is a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) object that you can use to send and recieve messages to/from the client (with a couple of additional properties).
 The `room` argument is an object that contains information about the room that the client is in.
 It has the following properties:

 **_id:_** _string_

 A string that uniquely identifies the room.
 This is usually associated with a single document, drawing, game session, or other collaborative experience.
 For example, if you're building a collaborative drawing app, this would be the id of the drawing that the client is currently viewing.

-**_connections_**: Map<string, {id: string, socket: WebSocket}>
+**_connections_**: Map<string, {id: string, socket: PartyKitConnection}>

 A Map of connection IDs to all the connections in the room.
 The ID is usually associated with a single client.
 For example, if you're building a collaborative drawing app, this would be the id of the user that's currently viewing the drawing.
 You can either specify this id yourself by passing a `_pk` query param in the WebSocket connection, or let PartyKit generate one for you.